What Are the Solo Parent Benefits in the Philippines?

 Supporting Documents

-The following may be required by the Department of Social Welfare and Development (DSWD) on a case to case basis:
+The following may be required by the Department of Social Welfare and Development (DSWD) on a case-to-case basis:

 • Medical certificate of the solo parent and the child/children with special needs